 The "Message Decoder" is designed based on the singleton design-pattern.
 In theory, the server should contain only one instance.
-Both the prototype implementation and the discussions with the group members confirm this design decision.
+If this restriction is found unnecessary, it might be dropped before the final design.

 The class contains the decode() function that converts a serial message into a Message instance.